stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 companion, for the dolphins were massed thickly and obscuringly about the conning tower.

-  That evening I regretted that I had not taken the ivory image surreptitiously from poor Klenze&rsquo;s pocket as he left, for the memory of it fascinated me.
+  That evening I regretted that I had not taken the ivory image surreptitiously from poor Klenze's pocket as he left, for the memory of it fascinated me.
 I could not forget the youthful, beautiful head with its leafy crown, though I am not by nature an artist.
 I was also sorry that I had no one with whom to converse.
 Klenze, though not my mental equal, was much better than no one.
 I did not sleep well that night, and wondered exactly when the